NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/images/analysis/content_hints.md

 OS Packages are those that will represent packages installed using OS / Distro style package managers.
 Currently supported package types are ```rpm, dpkg, apkg``` for RedHat, Debian, and Alpine flavored package managers respectively.
-Note that, for OS Packages, the name of the package is unique per SBOM, meaning that only one package named 'somepackage' can exist in an image's SBOM, and specifying a name in the hints file that conflicts with one with the same name discovered by the Anchore analyzers will result in the record from the hints file taking precedence (override).
+Note that, for OS Packages, the name of the package is unique per SBOM, meaning that only one package named 'somepackage' can exist in an image's SBOM, and specifying a name in the hints file that conflicts with one with the same name discovered by the Nextlinux analyzers will result in the record from the hints file taking precedence (override).

 * Minimum required values for a package record in nextlinux_hints.json